tldr-pages/tldr/pages/linux/sslstrip.md

 `sslstrip`

-- Log only HTTPS POST traffic on specific port (e.g. 8080):
+- Log only HTTPS POST traffic on port 8080:

 `sslstrip --listen={{8080}}`

-- Log all SSL traffic to and from the server:
+- Log all SSL traffic to and from the server on port 8080:

 `sslstrip --ssl --listen={{8080}}`

-- Log all SSL and HTTP traffic to and from the server:
+- Log all SSL and HTTP traffic to and from the server on port 8080:

 `sslstrip --listen={{8080}} --all`